 Graphic & Web Design

 Paps has been with us from the beginning, answering the call when we first asked if he would be interested in putting together a logo for a rebranded revival of the old Stormy race.
-Paps is more of a road runner these days, and just achieved his 50th marathon on his 50th birthday this year, but he’s a multiple-time finisher of the Squamish 50, a 3-time winner of the Club Fat Ass New Year’s Day 50k and is the proud owner of a couple of Western States buckles.
+Paps is more of a road runner these days, strategically achieving his 50th marathon on his 50th birthday recently, but he’s a multiple-time finisher of the Squamish 50, a 3-time winner of the Club Fat Ass New Year’s Day 50k and is the proud owner of a couple of Western States buckles.

 HQ & Logistics